 There is a strong connection between the microbiome and the immune system, our natural way of fighting disease.
 The microbiome plays a fundamental role in training the immune system, and likewise, the immune system keeps the microbiome in balance.

 Inflammation triggered by the immune system is strongly linked to many common conditions, including heart disease, some neurological conditions, and certain types of cancer.
 That’s why it’s important to study the relationships between the microbiota and the immune system.
-Our findings could also help understand the causes of some autoimmune diseases as well as to learn how people respond to vaccines.
+These findings could also help understand the causes of some autoimmune diseases as well as to learn how people respond to vaccines.

 What does it mean to have a healthy gut microbiota?

-We still have so much to learn about which microbial species are the most beneficial for health and how to repair a microbiota that’s been damaged.
+Scientists still have so much to learn about which microbial species are the most beneficial for health and how to repair a microbiota that’s been damaged.
 It’s a complicated system.

-But we know that a healthy microbiota is one that is as diverse as the Amazon rainforest — it contains many, many different species.
+But they know that a healthy microbiota is one that is as diverse as the Amazon rainforest — it contains many, many different species.
 This diversity prevents the domination of certain species that are harmful, including Clostridioides difficile (C. diff) infections and antibiotic-resistant Enterococcus infections.
 When these species take over, it can be life-threatening.

 How can you improve and maintain a healthy microbiome?